What If Your Loops Were Just Faster?

 SPMD (4-wide SIMD)

-Here is the full SPMD mandelbrot – the calling loop and the kernel together:
+The full SPMD mandelbrot – calling loop and kernel together:

 // file: examples/mandelbrot/main.go